 Dan advertised on EBay and his response to my enquiry was quick and he had a great environmentally friendly approach and most importantly he could install a great, insulated garden office in three days.

-Dan used ground spikes straight into the ground suspending the garden office, above the ground so there was no requirement for a stable base, no patio required!
+Dan planned to use ground spikes straight into the ground suspending the garden office, above the ground so there was no requirement for a stable base, no patio required!

 I could work and earn cash from home and babies screaming would not be an issue.
 Perfect!